-The textile and fashion industry has a long and complex supply chain, with each production step having an environmental impact due to water, material, chemical, and energy use.
+The textile and fashion industry has a long and complex supply chain.
+Each production step has an environmental impact due to water, material, chemical, and energy use.

 Many chemicals used in textile manufacturing are harmful to the environment, factory workers, and consumers.
 It’s an environmental nightmare we can’t ignore.

-The fashion industry produces 150 billion garments a year, and 87% (40 million tons) end up in a landfill where they smolder in an incinerator and pollute the air.
-But fast fashion has a significant impact on the environment beyond landfill accumulation as well.
+The fashion industry produces 150 billion garments a year.
+87% (40 million tons) end up in a landfill where they smolder in an incinerator and pollute the air.
+But fast fashion has a significant impact on the environment beyond landfill accumulation.

 Fashion manufacturers have drastically increased the material throughput in the system.